regular/ssb-cms/README.md

 TODO: Before publishing the editor's content, make sure it actually differs from the lates revision and the content is valid json and satisfies a schema or validation function.

 ### Renderers
 A renderer is a function that takes an object and returns an html element, potentially with event handlers already attached.
-Renders can be used to implement in-place editing of content. (e.g. content-editable divs, images are drag-targets).
+Renderers can be used to implement in-place editing of content. (e.g. content-editable divs, images are drag-targets).
 On creation, a renderer receives the ssb api, so it can access the network/database.
-TODO: A set if standard renderers are provided for `content.type` `post` and `about` messages.
+TODO: A set of standard renderers are provided for `content.type` `post` and `about` messages.
 User can provide their own rendering functions to render custom content-tyes.

-Renderers either occupy the space of the editor (tabbed UI), or they render the entire view port _behind_ the ssb-cms UI.
+TODO: Renderers either occupy the space of the editor (tabbed UI), or they render the entire view port _behind_ the ssb-cms UI.
 The user can switch between three modes:

 - three-column layout with editor or renderer output on the right
 - translucent tree view and revision history UI on top of fullscreen renderer output